This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 “The self” refers to an individual's concept of identity.
 It develops over time and is shaped by personal experiences, social interactions, and internal thought processes.

-- feelings of worthlessness and a belief of being “not good enough” or deserving of affection and care
+Your self-esteem includes your sense of self-value and how you manage life challenges.
+Low self-esteem describes a depleted way a person feels about their inner self as a person, for example- feelings of worthlessness and a belief of being “not good enough” or deserving of affection and care

 - making comparisons with others that lead to feelings of inferiority or inadequacy